TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-b-shop-and-price.md

    - the PRICE of each element, reduction amount, VAT;
    - the total PRICE of the TRAVEL BASKET, reduction amount, VATs; and
    - the main applicable conditions and validity constraints.

-5. The TRANSPORT CUSTOMER can enter a promotion code.
-The retailer requests each distributor with the promotion code on the relevant FARE PRODUCTs.
-The reduction amount and final price for the element is returned and dispyed to the TRANSPORT CUSTOMER.
-6. The Retailer calculates the final price of the whole TRAVEL BASKET with reduction code (if applicable).
+-***Pricing***

-20. The TRANSPORT CUSTOMER may also provide a promotion code, discount code, entitlement reference, reduction right, corporate identifier or pass-related information applicable to one or more basket elements.
+17. The TRANSPORT CUSTOMER may also provide a promotion code, discount code, entitlement reference, reduction right, corporate identifier or pass-related information applicable to one or more basket elements.

-21. The retailer shall send the relevant pricing or validation request to the concerned distributor(s), and/or apply the relevant retailer-side rules, in order to update the affected CUSTOMER OFFER PACKAGE(s), TRAVEL BASKET ELEMENT(s), PRICE(s) and basket conditions.

-22. The distributor(s) shall return the updated pricing and conditions, and the retailer shall present the resulting updated logical TRAVEL BASKET to the TRANSPORT CUSTOMER.
+18. The retailer shall send the relevant pricing or validation request to the concerned distributor(s), and/or apply the relevant retailer-side rules, in order to update the affected CUSTOMER OFFER PACKAGE(s), TRAVEL BASKET ELEMENT(s), PRICE(s) and basket conditions.
+The distributor(s) shall return the updated pricing and conditions

-23. After each accepted operation, the retailer shall ensure that the logical TRAVEL BASKET remains consistent and up to date, so that no TRAVEL BASKET ELEMENT remains with:
+19. The retailer shall present the resulting updated logical TRAVEL BASKET to the TRANSPORT CUSTOMER and ensure that the logical TRAVEL BASKET remains consistent and up to date, so that no TRAVEL BASKET ELEMENT remains with:
    - an outdated PRICE;
    - an expired quotation without being identified as such;
    - an invalid CUSTOMER OFFER PACKAGE;
    - an unresolved dependency; or
    - incomplete data required for the next use case.

-24. The TRANSPORT CUSTOMER may repeat any basket operation until he decides to stop modifying the TRAVEL BASKET.
+20. The TRANSPORT CUSTOMER may repeat any basket operation until he decides to stop modifying the TRAVEL BASKET.

 - **TRAVEL BASKET finalization**
-7. The retailer calculates the final price of the whole TRAVEL BASKET with reduction code (if applicable).
+21. The retailer calculates the final price of the whole TRAVEL BASKET with reduction code (if applicable).
-11. The retailer shall present the final shopping state of the TRAVEL BASKET to the TRANSPORT CUSTOMER, including the current contents, the applicable conditions, the current total PRICE, and any remaining validity constraints relevant for continuation.
+22. The retailer shall present the final shopping state of the TRAVEL BASKET to the TRANSPORT CUSTOMER, including the current contents, the applicable conditions, the current total PRICE, and any remaining validity constraints relevant for continuation.
-12. When the TRANSPORT CUSTOMER decides to stop modifying the basket, the TRANSPORT CUSTOMER shall validate the selected TRAVEL BASKET as the intended purchase solution.
+23. When the TRANSPORT CUSTOMER decides to stop modifying the basket, the TRANSPORT CUSTOMER shall validate the selected TRAVEL BASKET as the intended purchase solution.
 The use case shall end when the TRAVEL BASKET is complete, consistent and ready for the next use case dealing with reservation initiation (if not started yet) and payment.
-13. On validation, the retailer shall :
+24. On validation, the retailer shall :
   - on some systems, lock the TRAVEL BASKET
   - mark the TRAVEL BASKET as complete.